TerriaJS/terriajs/CONTRIBUTING.md

+## Contributing to TerriaJS

+Thank you for getting involved with TerriaJS!
 We love pull requests.
 We strive to promptly review them, provide feedback, and merge.

 A pull request MUST: